curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 Note that the hash is still world-readable.
 A more secure option is to use `users.<name>.passwordFile`.
 Save the hash into a file (e.g. "/etc/nixos/nixos.password") and restricts the file to be readable by root only (`chown root:root` and `chmod 600`).

+You might be wondering why not just `passwordFile` during installation.
+The issue is that, in the live CD environment, the "/etc/" folder refers to the live CD's not the actual one which is located in "/mnt/etc/".
+I mean, you _could_ try "/mnt/etc/nixos/nixos.password", but you gotta remember to update the option after reboot otherwise you would get locked out. "./nixos.password" value doesn't work because `passwordFile` option doesn't support relative path, it must be a full path.
+Hence, I have use `hashedPassword` during the initial setup and then switch to `passwordFile`.
+Remember to remove the `hashedPassword` option once you have set up `passwordFile`.

 ``` js
   passwordFile = "/etc/nixos/nixos.password";
   isNormalUser = true;